Christians on social media-the purpose, the perils, the promise

 a small chapel

-The chapel offered a peaceful quiet place or meditation.
+The chapel offered a peaceful, quiet place for meditation.

 Dr. Aletha